 A commutator is a device that is used for the collection of current from the armature winding whereas the brush collects the current from the commutator.

-Bearings are employed for the operation to be performed smoothly.
+For the smooth operation, bearings are used.
 A fan is employed to remove the heat generated during the operation of the machine.

-It works on the principle of Faraday’s law of electromagnetic Induction.
-Whenever a conductor cuts the magnetic lines of forces an EMF will be induced in the conductors.
+DC machine works on Faraday’s law of electromagnetic induction principle, which states that when a conductor cuts the magnetic lines of forces then an electromagnetic force will be induced within the conductors.

 In a DC generator, when the coil placed in the magnetic field is rotated by means of a prime mover or any handle.
 The coils cut the magnetic lines of forces to induce an EMF.
 This induced Emf develops current in the armature winding.
-The direction of this current in DC generators is found by using Fleming’s Right-hand Rule.
-The working figure of the DC generator is shown in the figure below.
+The direction of this current in DC generators can be observed through the rule of Fleming’s Right-hand.
+The DC generator working image is illustrated below.

 The current in the coil changes every half-cycle as the coil rotates which is found by Fleming’s Right-hand Rule.
 Due to this, an alternating current is developed which is detected by a galvanometer.
 So, in order to obtain a unidirectional current, commutator segments are attached to the brushes.
 These segments generate unidirectional current as the coil rotates.
 The segments run smoothly between the brushes and do not allow the current to alter.
 As the coil is rotated, at the half rotation the segments rotate between the brushes but do not allow the current to change its direction.
 Thus, this is how a DC generator is able to convert the input mechanical energy into a DC output electrical energy.

-The working of DC motor is similar to that of a generator but here a DC supply is given to the armature winding.
+The working of a DC motor and a generator is similar however here a DC supply is given to the armature winding.
 Due to this, current flows in the coil placed under the magnetic field.
-Whenever a current-carrying coil is placed under the influence of a magnetic field it experiences a force.
-This force direction is found by using Fleming’s Left-hand rule.
-The working of the DC motor is shown in the figure below.
+Whenever a coil that carries current is arranged beneath the magnetic field’s influence which experiences a force.
+The direction of the force can be found with the help of a rule namely Fleming’s Left-hand.
+The DC motor working diagram is shown below.

 The role of a commutator in DC motor is very important.
 As the coil rotates it cannot develop unidirectional torque because the force acting is not uniform.
 The current in the coil at the left end is inwards and force acts upwards by fleming’s rule.
 The current in the coil at the right end is outwards and the force acts downwards.
 This force allows the coil to rotate in the clockwise direction.
 But, after half rotation, the force at the left end will act downward due to the change in current.
 And the force at the right end will act upwards due to the change in current.

 So, in order to develop a unidirectional torque, the force should be uniform and it should act in one direction.
 Then only the coil can be able to rotate in the clockwise direction.
 This is achieved by using a commutator, it consists of segments attached to the brushes.
 These segments allow the current in the coil to be in the same direction as before.
 Then, the force will be acting upwards at the left end and downwards at the right end continuously.
-This allows developing a unidirectional torque which enables the motor to run continuously.
+This allows in developing a torque which is uni-directional will activate the motor to work continuously.

 EMF Equation of DC Machine